Power Blog Homepage

 Example drawing of an external power supply label showing the UL Listed mark

 "Recognition" is for a component within a system, with the mark below shown again with the "C" and "US" adders.
 It is argued that power supplies are components - they have no inherent user function, are usually embedded inside other equipment and always need an associated product to perform an end-task.
 Most power supplies, from on-board dc-dc converters to multi-kilowatt ac-dc power supplies, are classified as "UL Recognized" components.
-Power supplies achieve UL recognition by evaluation against particular applicable standards, for example, the familiar UL 60950 for IT equipment (soon to be superseded by UL 62368), or UL 60601-1 for medical applications.
+Power supplies achieve UL recognition by evaluation against particular applicable standards, for example, the familiar UL 62368 for ITE and AV applications, or UL 60601-1 for medical applications.

 Example drawing of an open frame power supply label showing the UL Recognized mark